-Home health providers who wish to bill for supplies through the DME program must write a letter indicating the desire to bill supplies through the DME program and submit it along with an enrollment packet to Provider Enrollment for consideration.
+Home Health providers who wish to bill for supplies through the Durable Medical Equipment (DME) program must write a letter indicating the desire to bill supplies through the DME program and submit it along with an enrollment packet to Provider Enrollment for consideration.

-It is not necessary to have a different provider number to bill supplies through the DME program, but the State must have this request letter in order to establish the provider record before supplies can be billed.
+It is not necessary to have a different provider number to bill supplies through the DME program, but the State must have this request in order to establish your provider record so you can bill for supplies.